 Manufacturing PMI in Germany averaged 52.09 points from 2008 until 2021, reaching an all time high of 66.60 points in March of 2021 and a record low of 32 points in January of 2009.
 This page provides the latest reported value for - Germany Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Manufacturing PMI in Germany is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Germany to stand at 52.00 in 12 months time.
-In the long-term, the Germany Manufacturing PMI is projected to trend around 54.00 points in 2022, according to our econometric models.
+Manufacturing PMI in Germany is expected to be 55.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Manufacturing PMI is projected to trend around 54.80 points in 2022 and 54.00 points in 2023, according to our econometric models.